karlospn/mytechramblings-site-source-code/content/posts/running-a-sonarqube-scan-when-building-docker-image.md

 To analyze your code you need to install and configure a SonarQube scanner.
 The scanner can either run on your build or as part of your continuous integration pipeline performing a scan whenever your build process is triggered.

-If you're using containers quite probably you're doing the build, test and analysis steps when creating the docker image.
-Setting up a SonarQube scan when building a .NET Core docker image can be little more cumbersome than usual, and that's why I wanted to write a little bit about it.
+If you're using containers quite probably you're doing the build, test and analysis steps inside the Dockerfile, and setting up the SonarQube scanner when building the image can be a little more cumbersome than usual, and that's why I wanted to write a little bit about it.

 # Prerequisites